CallumJFraser/MageHand/README.md

 Once running the system has some commands that can be used to manipulate the server:

-* Start - Start the server
+* Start - Start the server (You can optionally provide the port number after a space)
 * Stop - Stop the server
 * Quit - Release server assets and drop to command line.